Far out into the west side of the nation, in a state large enough to get lost, lays Australia’s final frontier

-Continue north to discover the amazing whale sharks and turtle-clad beaches of Coral Bay and the Ningaloo Reef.
+Continue north to discover the fantastic whale sharks and turtle-clad beaches of Coral Bay and the Ningaloo Reef.

-The nearby town of Exmouth is a great base to explore the many surrounding beaches that offer endless snorkelling opportunities as well as the amazing gorges of Cape range National Park.
+The nearby town of Exmouth is a great base to explore the many surrounding beaches that offer endless snorkelling opportunities as well as the beautiful gorges of Cape Range National Park.

 Karijini National Park east of Exmouth is a natural wonderland of epic proportions.

-Hike around to get unparalleled views of the gorges that are unlike anything else in Australia…and we have a lot of gorges.
+Hike around to get unparalleled views of the gorges that are unlike anything else in Australi – and we have a lot of gorges!

-Despite the desert surroundings the valleys and canyons are home to permanent swim spots.
+Despite the desert surrounding the valleys and canyons are home to permanent swim spots.